 Of course, I'm really grateful for his support and new business, but we're talking about 20-odd Domains from just one customer, and in order to gain real traction, we need to be gaining new customers on a regular basis, which so far, is not happening.

 Still, we are climbing the Google ranks slowly, and I'm banking on the fact that good content will push us further up until an eventual page 1 result, and that's when we will see real results.

 I've got some more content which I'll be adding soon, so I'll be looking forward to seeing how this affects our visibility.

 The Adwords experiment: Part deux28 April, 2017.
 Domain Count 32/50

 Adwords can get pretty expensive if you're selling low-margin items in a highly-competitive environment.
-I know some of our competitors spent a fortune on Adwords each month, and ususally as a loss leader for other services, like web design and hosting.
+I know some of our competitors spent a fortune on Adwords each month, and usually as a loss-leader for other services, like web design and hosting.

 This week I thought I'd do an experiment to see how effective an Adwords campaign would be.
 I set a budget of $100 for one day with a max. cost-per-click of $5 and set keywords for domain registration etc. and here were the results:

 At an average CPC of $3.63 we had 27 clicks over 1,685 impressions, which ultimately resulted in one domain registration.